RioProjectX/RioMeet/README.md

 You would need :
-1. Firefox, for making a profile your YeetMeet app will use.
+1. Firefox, for making a profile your Riomeet app will use.
 2. [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and [Heroku Account](https://www.heroku.com).
 3. Git installed.
 4. Some patience.